scaleway/serverless-scaleway-functions/README.md

   ...
 ```

-And then you can write down your code ESM way :
+This then enables you to write your code for ES modules:

 ```javascript
 export {handle};